Photo: Dillon-Wanner, Denver, United States

 Every A-Corp has a stated artistic mission in its founding documents.
 The company can specify that the mission has primacy over financial objectives, that they're equal, or define its own balance.
 The mission has legal weight.

 The A-Corp creates a new type of ownership unit — the A-Corp Share.
-Unlike traditional equity, A-Corp Shares can separate economic rights from creative control, be issued to artists in exchange for their creative contributions (not just cash), and be structured as fractional units that let collaborators share in the upside of work they helped create.
-An artist's creative work is recognized as a capital contribution with real value, not just sweat equity.
-This makes it possible for a band, a film crew, or a game studio to build shared ownership that reflects who actually made the work.
+A-Corp Shares can be issued to artists in exchange for their creative contributions, and be structured as fractional units that let collaborators share in the upside of work they helped create.
+Plus an artist's creative work is recognized as a capital contribution with real value, not just sweat equity.